 Have a good number of authentic old hand hewn barn beams from a barn that we recently took down.
 Dimensions vary.
 Was built using mortise & tenon timber frame technique.

 Please note these are from an actual barn and thus they have mortise & tenon slots & things here and there!
 I've had numerous people wanting beams with 3 perfect faces (for mantle), which just about don't exist if they are genuine!
 These are from a real barn constructed with timber frame / mortise & tenon techniques.
-They will have small pockets cut in here & there, notches for roof timbers, wood pegs etc. Everyone wants a perfect faced beam for a mantle but don't want a genuine beam with notches apparently.
-Please be advised since these are real beams they do have some notches & such from their original construction as you can see in the photos.
-Most have at least one clear side, if you want one with 3 perfect sides though you are probably going to have to buy a made up one & not a real one.
-(I do have some white oak & black walnut logs for that purpose) Thank you.
+They will have small pockets cut in here & there, notches for roof timbers, wood pegs etc. Real beams have mortises & notches.
+(I do have some white oak & black walnut logs if you want to make up something totally clear.)
+Thank you.
 These are genuine beams with lots of imperfections & character, if that's not what you are looking for that's ok, good luck, just putting it out there to hopefully save a little time in the future here.

 Was able to salvage most of it and have lots of beams, cross pieces, posts & siding.